TGX-Android/Telegram-X/README.md

 5. Run `$ scripts/./setup.sh` — this will download required Android SDK packages and build native dependencies that aren't part of project's [CMakeLists.txt](/app/jni/CMakeLists.txt)
 6. Open and build project via [Android Studio](https://developer.android.com/studio) or by using one of `./gradlew assemble` commands in terminal

-After submitting a pull request and its initial review, special build including your contribution will be published in [@tgx_prs](https://t.me/tgx_prs) channel, where it can be tested by the community.
-In case any issues or bugs found, you may push more commits to an existing PR that address them and request to publish a newer build by using comments section of pull request or in [@tgx_dev](https://t.me/tgx_dev) chat.
+After submitting a pull request and its initial review, special build including your contribution will be published in [@tgx_prs](https://t.me/tgx_prs) channel, where it can be Tested by the Community.
+In case any Issues or bugs found, you may push more commits to an existing PR that address them and request to publish a newer build by using comments section of pull request or in [@tgx_dev](https://t.me/tgx_dev) chat.

 ## Reproducing public builds